cwilling/pvc/README.md

 **PVC** is a command line driven asynchronous Project Version Checker.
-It enables checking of the latest versions of various software projects that may be held at different repositories e.g. github, sourceforge, pypi, etc. In addition to support of a range of such common public repositories, support for additional repos may be added by the user via a plugin system.
+It enables checking of the latest versions of various software projects that may be held at different repositories e.g. github, sourceforge, pypi, metacpan, etc. In addition to support of a range of such common public repositories, support for additional repos may be added by the user via a plugin system.

 PVC maintains a "watch list" of software projects which may be manipulated using the commands summarised below.
 Any or all of the projects can be queried for their version status using the *list* and *show* commands (for "local" status) and the *check* command for the latest online status of the project(s).
 This provides a simple mechanism to determine whether any of a number of upstream sources has released a new version.